 and interest on the principal amount outstanding.

-All financial assets not classified as measured at amortised cost or FVOCI as described above are measured at
+All financial assets not classified as measured at amortized cost or FVOCI as described above are

 Subsequent measurement